mvoutov/ieor142-ml/README.md

 - Utilizes the Socrata client to fetch public data from "data.sfgov.org".
 - Downloads the first 2000 records of San Francisco crime data (dataset ID: "wg3w-h783") and converts them to a Pandas DataFrame.
+- Police crime data for San Francisco can be obtained from: https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783

 2. Data Loading: